Moving to or from Norway triggers many tax questions. The most common questions are related to Norwegian resident criteria and tax return obligations.

 Norway has entered into the Tax Information Exchange Agreement.
-The purpose of this agreement is to promote international co-operation in tax matters through exchange of information.
-The agreement gives the participants easy access to worldwide information about finance related to resident persons.
+The purpose of this agreement is to promote international co-operation in tax matters through the exchange of information.
+The agreement gives the participants easy access to worldwide information about finances related to resident persons.

-In late 2017 Norwegian authorities started to requested income, wealth and finance information from countries around the world to avoid tax evasion.
+In late 2017, Norwegian authorities started to request income, wealth and finance information from countries around the world.
+This was done to avoid tax evasion.